-The first half has all the strong Dravidian political ideologies of MR Radha and the writer criticising religion, casteism, false beliefs, rituals etc. The dialogues and the way MR Radha enacts the role with élan is a treat to watch.
+1. The first half has all the sharp Dravidian political ideologies of MR Radha and the writer criticising religion, casteism, false beliefs, rituals etc. The dialogues and the way MR Radha enacts the role with élan is a treat to watch.

-The contrasting second half shows the plight of the leprosy patient and the social apprehensions surrounding it.
+2. The different second half shows the plight of the leprosy patient and the social apprehensions surrounding it.
 Who can forget “Kuttram Purinthavan”.
-The movie had a apt cast with M.N.Rajam as Gantha, a memorable wily mistress character and she never recovered from that image after that movie.
-She had innumerable stereotypical roles after that movie.
+The movie had an apt cast with M.N.Rajam as Gantha, a memorable wily mistress character and she never recovered from that image after that movie.
+She had many stereotypical roles after that movie.
 SS Rajendran as the friend and Sri Ranjani as the wife.

-The music for the songs was composed by Chidambaram Jayaraman and the back ground score by Viswanathan-Ramamoorthy (lesser known that point of time).
-And the movie was directed by the most sucessful director duo of Krishnan- Panju.
+3. The music for the songs was composed by Chidambaram Jayaraman and the background score by Viswanathan-Ramamoorthy (lesser known that point of time).
+And the movie was directed by the most successful director duo of Krishnan- Panju.

-Simply because of the path breaking theme of the movie for it’s times and the wonderful versatile acting of MR Radha – an actor under rated because of his personal life and one big mistake of shooting MGR.
-It has become a inspiration for many movie makers and you could find many movies reusing the subject even today.
+Just because of the path-breaking theme of the movie for its times and the fantastic versatile acting of MR Radha – an actor underrated because of his personal life and one big mistake of shooting MGR.
+It has become an inspiration for many movie makers, and you could find many movies reusing the subject even today.
 A brilliant film to watch and that’s why it’s one of the must-watch Tamil movies of all time.

-1. The legacy of Rattha Kaneer is continued till now with MR Radha’s off springs continuing it with occasional theatre performances along with small modifications.
-Currently the role is portrayed by Radha Ravi.
+1. The legacy of Ratha Kaneer is continued till now with MR Radha’s offsprings continuing it with occasional theatre performances along with small modifications.
+Currently, the role is portrayed by Radha Ravi.

-2. Upendra, the maverick Kannada Director-Actor tried to recreate the magic with Ramya Krishnan as Gantha but could not live up to the expectations although it made good financial success.
+4. Upendra, the maverick Kannada Director-Actor tried to recreate the magic with Ramya Krishnan as Gantha but could not live up to the expectations although it made a good financial success.

-4. The full name of MR Radha is Mohan Rajagopala Naidu Radhakrishnan and he is nicknamed as Nadigavel
+6. The full name of MR Radha is Mohan Rajagopala Naidu Radhakrishnan, and he is nicknamed as Nadigavel.

 Trivia: it was M. R. Radha who gave Karunanidhi the title of Kalaignar when he acted in one of his plays.

-P.S 1: I decided that the 3rd movie should be Ratha Kanneer and I could not get good information from the internet ( like the music director).
-I went on to a pursuit of DVDs and I found it in Landmark last weekend.
-A nice add on to my DVD collection ( Thanks to this article).
-The DVD is released by Raj Video Vision.
+P.S 1: I decided that the 3rd movie should be Ratha Kanneer and I could not get useful information from the internet ( like the music director).
+I went on to a pursuit of DVDs, and I found it in Landmark last weekend.
+It was a nice add-on to my DVD collection ( Thanks to this article).
+Raj Video Vision releases the DVD.

-P.S 2: Update in 2015 – Finally, we have a YouTube version of the movie
+P.S 2: Update in 2015 – Finally, we have a YouTube version of Ratha Kanneer